 roles_data.yamlbut also includes the

 disable_constraints: Trueparameter for each role.
 This parameter disables orchestration constraints in the generated role templates.
-These constraints are for services not used with pre-provisioned infrastructure.
+These constraints are for services that pre-provisioned infrastructure does not use.

 - name: ControllerDeployedServer disable_constraints: True CountDefault: 1 ServicesDefault: - OS::TripleO::Services::CACerts - OS::TripleO::Services::CephMon - OS::TripleO::Services::CephExternal - OS::TripleO::Services::CephRgw ...